bellsilver7/simple-chat-node/README.md

 ## Homework

-- [x] Broadcast a message to connected users when someone connects or disconnects.
+- [o] Broadcast a message to connected users when someone connects or disconnects.

 - [ ] Add support for nicknames.